hranatejpes/hranatejpes/README.md

 I ~~like~~ love ❤️ minimalism and open source.

-You can find some of technologies I use below:
+You can find some of the technologies I work with below:

 <div style="display:flex;">